Manage dimensions on custom metadata

 • When you create an API name, the name must have no spaces, no uppercase letters, and no special characters.
 Your API name must also have less than 255 characters.

 • If you selected the Semi-structured dimension checkbox and then entered one or several path steps, those steps will be automatically added to the API name dropdown menu.
-In this case, we recommend selecting the API name that matches the path steps and not modifying it manually.
+In this case, select the API name that matches the path steps instead of modifying it manually.

 4. Under Type, select the desired value type.